 I bought this after my nicer GVP straightener broke and am happy with my purchase because it did the job while I was waiting to buy a nicer one again.
 This definitely does a good job straightening my very thick hair and curling it too.
 I am switching to the chi though, because it is better for your hair and probably straightens it faster.
 But i don't even need to because this one does a good job!
 So if you want a cheap straightener I would definitely go with this one.
 DO NOT use it on wet hair, ever.
 That is horrible for your hair.

 I love this flat iron!!
 I have had mine for ten years.
 Not just this brand and model, the exact same iron.
-I bought mine at Target for less than $20 as an impulse buy.
+I bought mine at Target for less than $20 on impulse.
 I figured I would use it a handful of times but I am completely hooked!

 I have the widest size they have (I think 3 inches?) and use on dried, mid-back length hair.
 I have never used on my hair while wet, nor have any desire to so I cannot speak to the accuracy of the product name.
 It gives a great smooth look without making my hair look too thin or flat.
 I used a friend's $150+ Chi and I HATED the result!!!
 It was TOO flat and straight.
 The Wet 2 Dry smooths out all my kinks without flattening it into oblivion.
 It is great at putting a slight "bend" in my hair while defrizzing the length of my hair.
 I love the huge range of temperatures.
 I don't mind not knowing the temp in degrees; I would honestly rather not know.